 Although scientists have made significant technological advancements for in vitro models and methods, those applications are limited when it comes to human translational research.
 Moreover, ethical and safety concerns require that drugs be proven safe with certain levels of efficacy before they are approved for medical use.
 To profile drugs, toxicology and efficacy studies are primarily performed in animal models for research.
 As such, in vivo models are indispensable in preclinical profiling, especially in cancer research and drug development.

 Anatomically and physiologically speaking, humans and animals are very similar as they share the same organs and organ systems that perform similar life functions.
 Particularly, rodents such as mice and rats are practical as in vivo models.
+Although non-human primates are still primarily used for IND-enabling studies, supply shortages have led to the alternative use of genetically modified rodents.

 In contrast to syngeneic models, xenograft models use cells from one species to transplant into another, often human cells into an immunodeficient mouse.
 Depending on whether the cells come from a patient or an established cell line, patient-derived xenografts (PDX) and cell-derived xenografts (CDX) can allow in vivo testing of anti-cancer treatments on human tumors.
 Through adoptive transfer of human-derived cells or tissue into the highly immune-deficient B-NDG™ mouse, human immune systems can be reconstituted and studied in vivo.